How to Buy Property Germany as Foreigner: Your Ultimate Guide

 • ✓ No legal restrictions for foreigners to buy property in Germany.

-• ✓ Mortgages are available to foreigners, but often require a higher down payment.
+• ✓ Mortgage options are available for non-residents, often requiring a higher down payment.

-• ✓ A Notary Public is essential and legally required for all property transactions.
+• ✓ A Notary Public is mandatory for all property transactions in Germany.

 How It Works